 2. Local search

 Gen Xers are the missing link between tech-savvy millennials and conservative baby boomers, and their buying habits reflect this.
-Although they got used to brick-and-mortar stores while growing up, they have since realized the appeal of online stores.
+Although they got used to brick-and-mortar stores while growing up, they have since realised the appeal of online stores.

-Since Generation X accepts both ways of shopping, it is crucial to consider this fact when tailoring your marketing strategy.
+Since Generation X accepts both ways of shopping, it is crucial to consider this fact when tailoring your different generations marketing strategy.
 Use local search to help customers find your physical store on a map: build loyalty by providing an equally high-quality shopping experience, regardless of the platform.

 Although millennials are usually considered to be the ones obsessed with social media, Generation X is just as likely to interact with brands on social networks.
 Since Facebook is the most popular social network among Gen Xers, it’s worth making sure that you provide users with all the necessary information and have developed a designated marketing plan for Facebook that facilitates engagement and drives sales.